fangohr/finmag/examples/scheduling/doc.rst

 If you use a string to pass in a datetime (and not simply a date) as shown in the last example, don't forget to include the seconds.

+The realtime scheduling system uses a separate thread but is not thread-safe.
+Undefined behaviour may result because of this, so be careful when accessing the simulation object.